LexRenders/UnityGames/FotydotGamebuild/readme.md

-run the .exe file to play.
+Run the .exe file to play.

 Use WASD or the arrows to move. you can shoot with left mouse click (at nothing because i didnt make anything to shoot, but i did handcraft the animation :) ).